goldford/FIPEX-with-the-DCI-10.4/README.md

 # The Fish Passage Extension for ArcMap 10.4+
 # with the Dendritic Connectivity Index
- Created June 2020 to Continue Development of FIPEX for ArcMap 10.4 and above
+ FIPEX for ArcMap 10.4 and above - last updated July 2023 by Greig Oldford

 The Fish Passage Extension for ArcGIS 10.x